Parallel Reactions: A Comprehensive Guide

 Detection Methods

-Analytical techniques used to monitor reaction progress and measure product concentrations, such as UV-Vis spectroscopy or mass spectrometry.
+Analytical techniques used to monitor reaction progress and measure product concentrations, such as UV-Vis spectroscopy, mass spectrometry, HPLC, NMR, and other spectroscopic methods.

 Types of Experiments